Beliavsky/Fortran-Tools/README.md

 [to_f90](https://github.com/jbdv-no/to_f90): Alan Miller's tool for converting Fortran 77 code to free-form Fortran 90 code, from jbdv-no

-### Plotting
-[accis](https://github.com/ihutch/accis): plotting and graphics library by Ian Hutchinson.
-Related project: [PLOTTRACES](https://github.com/ihutch/PLOTTRACES)

-[CHART_COUPE](https://github.com/meom-group/CHART_COUPE): Fortran plotting package based on NCL libraries, tuned for geophysical numerical model output, from meom-group

-[fplot](https://github.com/jchristopherson/fplot): provides a convenient interface for plotting with Gnuplot, by jchristopherson

-[giza](https://github.com/danieljprice/giza): 2D scientific plotting library built on cairo, by Daniel Price et al. Provides uniform output to pdf, ps, png and X-Windows.
-Written in C with no dependencies (other than cairo) as a direct replacement for PGPLOT.

-[graffer](https://github.com/jtappin/graffer): interactive tool for generating plots of data and/or functions, by James Tappin.
-The original graffer was an IDL program.
-This version provides most of the same functionality in a Fortran program using gtk-fortran and plplot for the GUI and plotting respectively.
-To display functions gdl (gnudatalanguage) or IDL is required.

-[M_calcomp](https://github.com/urbanjost/M_calcomp): old graphics library used in conjunction with M_draw for work with old codes, by urbanjost.
-The CALCOMP library is a simple set of FORTRAN callable graphic routines that allows users to quickly construct plots.

-[ogpf](https://github.com/kookma/ogpf): Object-Based Interface to GnuPlot from Fortran, by kookma

-[PG2PLplot](https://github.com/AstroFloyd/PG2PLplot): facilitate the transition from Fortran code linked against [PGPlot](https://sites.astro.caltech.edu/~tjp/pgplot/) to linking it against [PLplot](http://plplot.sourceforge.net/), which is open source and maintained.
-Currently, many PGPlot routines are included, but the code is by no means exhaustive.

-[PGPLOT](https://sites.astro.caltech.edu/~tjp/pgplot/) PGPLOT Graphics Subroutine Library is a Fortran- or C-callable, device-independent graphics package for making simple scientific graphs, by Tim Pearson.
-It is intended for making graphical images of publication quality with minimum effort on the part of the user.
-For most applications, the program can be device-independent, and the output can be directed to the appropriate device at run time.

-[PLplot](http://plplot.org/): can be used to create standard x-y plots, semi-log plots, log-log plots, contour plots, 3D surface plots, mesh plots, bar charts and pie charts.
-Multiple graphs (of the same or different sizes) may be placed on a single page, and multiple pages are allowed for those device formats that support them.
-C library with bindings to Fortran 2003 and many other languages.

-[PlPlotLib](https://github.com/zoziha/PlPlotLib): wrapper for PlPlot inspired by the interface of matplotlib, by zoziha.
-It is intended to fill the need for rapid feedback while developing numerical simulations, and does not replace more sophisticated packages such as matplotlib or even direct use of PlPlot.

-[PyFerret](https://github.com/NOAA-PMEL/PyFerret): Ferret is an interactive computer visualization and analysis environment designed to meet the needs of oceanographers and meteorologists analyzing large and complex gridded data sets, from NOAA/PMEL.
-It runs on recent Unix and Mac systems, using X windows for display.
-PyFerret, introduced in 2012, is a Python module wrapping Ferret.

-[pyplot-fortran](https://github.com/jacobwilliams/pyplot-fortran): generate plots from Fortran using Python's matplotlib.pyplot, by jacobwilliams

 ### Indentation and Formatting
 [ajt-fortran.vim](https://github.com/robertodr/ajt-fortran.vim): port of Ajit J. Thakkar's Vim indent script